thesaigoneer/atomic-saigon/README.md

 One flatpak is installed ootb; the Floorp browser is a cool project and it gives the end-user at least a browser upon startup.

+Special mention to the Noto fonts, included by KDE.
+I have removed a ton of them in the image.
+Separate install and layering brings them back if you need them.

-      What has been added:                        What has been removed:
+      What has been added:              What has been removed:            Also removed:

-      - fastfetch                                    - firefox (rpm)
+      - fastfetch                       - firefox (rpm)                   - google-noto-serif-fonts
-      - kde-print-manager                            - firefox-langpacks
+      - kde-print-manager               - firefox-langpacks               - google-noto-sans-cjk-fonts
-      - krusader                                     - kcharselect
+      - krusader                        - kcharselect                     - google-noto-sans-mono-fonts
-      - lsd                                          - kfind
+      - lsd                             - kfind                           - google-noto-sans-mono-cjk-fonts
       - mc                              - kde-connect
       - micro                           - kde-connect-libs
-                                                     - kdeconnectd
+      - google-roboto-fonts             - kdeconnectd
                                         - kmousetool
                                         - krfb
                                         - krfb-libs
                                         - nvtop
                                         - plasma-discover-notifier
                                         - plasma-welcome

 ## How do you get it?